A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: Extension to Linear Bandits

 We have to point out that compared to the $O(d\sqrt{T}\ln T)$ regret in previous linear bandits literature (see, e.g., \citealt{abbasi2011improved}), our result has an additional factor of $\sqrt{d}\ln T$.
 Even though this additional factor does not affect the optimal $\tilde O(\sqrt{T})$ expected regret order achieved by our policy design on the linear bandit setting, we think as future work it might be useful to see whether our analysis can be refined to improve on the additional factor.

-\item We would also like to discuss a bit more about the computation aspect.
-Apparently, the main computation step is Line 4 in Algorithm \ref{alg:UCB-lin}, where the objective function is a convex function of $a$.
+\item Regarding computation, the main step is Line 4 in Algorithm \ref{alg:UCB-lin}, where the objective function is a convex function of $a$.
 When $|\cA_t|$ is finite and small (e.g., $|\cA_t|=O(\poly(d))$), we can enumerate all choices for $a$.
 However, in general, even when $\cA_t$ is a convex set, maximizing a convex function can be NP-Hard.
 A similar discussion can be found in \cite{dani2008stochastic}, and in the future work it might be interesting to see whether the maximization problem is efficiently solvable under other special cases. \end{enumerate}